 Our Graduate Program is characterized by modern comprehensive training with a special focus on interdisciplinarity.

 - Data Science & Scientific Computing

 What is special about the ISTA PhD curriculum is its flexibility—students come in with different goals and are able to shape their own educational and research trajectories.
-Some students come to ISTA looking to explore their available options, others have a clear idea of where they want to go.
+Some students come to ISTA looking to explore, others have a clear idea of where they want to go.
 Our program accommodates both.

 Listen to what students say about the PhD program at ISTA.

 In case you cannot access YouTube, this video is also available here.

 Students work closely with outstanding faculty within small research groups, and have access to first-rate facilities.

 In 2019, ISTA was ranked #3 in the world-wide Nature Index ranking (normalized).
 In 2018, ISTA was ranked within the top ten of Nature Index Rising Stars “Top 30 academic institutions under 30” list and was featured in this article in Nature Index.
 For more details, browse our Nature Index research profile.
 In 2018 we also had the highest ERC Grant success rate (at 48%), ahead of the Weizmann Institute, ETH Zurich, Cambridge and Oxford and the Max Planck Society.
 Our faculty are also the recipients of many distinguished honors including the Erwin Schrödinger Prize, the Ludwig Boltzmann Award and the Carus Medal.